 Learning Capital College is now AIC.

 Learning Capital College has been renamed as Asian International College (AIC).
-The change of name has been registered with the Accounting & Corporate Regulatory Authority (ACRA) and is approved by the Council for Private Education (CPE) with effect from April 2011.
+The change of name has been registered with the Accounting & Corporate Regulatory Authority (ACRA) and is approved by the Committee for Private Education (CPE) with effect from April 2011.

 All past qualifications issued under Learning Capital College is valid and will continue to be recognised by the various regulatory bodies such as MOE, MSF and the joint MOE-MSF Preschool Qualification Accreditation Committee (PQAC).